siplab-gt/cleo/docs/overview.rst

 ^^^^^^^^^^^^^^^^^^^^
 Cleo wraps a spiking network simulator and allows for the injection of stimulators and/or recorders.
 The models used to emulate these devices are often non-trivial to implement or use in a flexible manner, so Cleo aims to make device injection and configuration as painless as possible, requiring minimal modification to the original network.

-Cleo also orchestrates communication between the simulator and a user-configured :class:`~cleosim.IOProcessor` object, modeling how experiment hardware takes samples, processes signals, and controls stimulation devices in real time.
+Cleo also orchestrates communication between the simulator and a user-configured :class:`~cleo.IOProcessor` object, modeling how experiment hardware takes samples, processes signals, and controls stimulation devices in real time.

 For an explanation of why we choose to prioritize spiking network models and how we chose Brian as the underlying simulator, see :ref:`overview:design rationale`.